-The tech talent shortage has become one of the biggest challenges in business technology innovation, as a staggering number of new companies increase their digital transformation efforts.
-But is the tech talent shortage an unsolvable problem, or is it simply indicating that technical recruiters need to change their strategies?
+A 2021 Gartner study reveals that tech hiring is becoming a greater challenge, as 64% of surveyed companies believe a lack of qualified applicants is their most significant barrier to adopting emerging technologies.
+The tech talent shortage has become one of the biggest challenges in business technology innovation, especially as a staggering number of companies increase their digital transformation efforts.
+But is the tech talent shortage an unsolvable problem, or is it simply indicating that technical recruiters need to change their recruitment strategies?

 Clay Kellogg, CEO at Terminal, a global tech recruiting and onboarding platform, recently spoke with CIO Insight about the importance of researching global market talent pools, as well as the necessity of creating remote-first work environments that meet employee needs equitably.

 - The Reality of Tech Talent Shortages

 - Hyper-Specialization and Technical Recruitment

 CIO Insight: Could you tell me more about your background and your journey to becoming CEO at Terminal.io?

 Kellogg: I had spent 20+ years building companies, building teams, and I realized that the hardest thing for most companies is to gain access to talent, to be able to recruit and build those high-caliber teams that are required to build a company.
 And so I took a lot of the skills that I had in terms of building those teams across the globe.